Chiral Lattice Fermions From Staggered Fields: Introduction

 \section{Introduction}

 It has long been a goal of lattice field theory to be able to describe continuum chiral gauge theories.
-All of the standard lattice fermion prescriptions; Wilson, staggered, overlap and domain wall are only capable of describing vector-like theories.
-The reason is well known - the Nielsen-Ninomiya theorem asserts that a wide class of fermion discretizations with exact chiral symmetry will necessarily contain equal numbers of left and right handed fields \cite{Nielsen:1981hk}.
+All of the standard local lattice fermion prescriptions; Wilson, staggered, domain wall and overlap appear only capable of describing vector-like theories.
+The central reason for this is well known - the Nielsen-Ninomiya theorem asserts that a wide class of fermion discretizations with exact chiral symmetry will necessarily contain equal numbers of left and right handed fields \cite{Nielsen:1981hk}.

+Two paths have typically been followed to try and evade this theorem.
+In domain wall approaches one starts from a lattice in five dimensions and then introduces a domain wall in the extra dimension which binds one fermion of fixed four dimensional chirality.
+On a finite lattice one must necessarily introduce an anti-domain wall binding a fermion of opposite chirality.
+Unfortunately in the presence of a fluctuating gauge field these modes become coupled once more and the continuum limit describes Dirac fermions again.
+Recently Grabowska and Kaplan proposed a modification of the domain wall prescription that used a deformation of the fermion kernel to decrease the coupling to the mirror fermions located on the anti-domain wall \cite{Grabowska:2015qpk}.
+However, it is unclear whether this proposal will be sufficient at the non-perturbative level.

-One natural way to evade this theorem is to start from a vector-like lattice theory and introduce interactions that are capable of generating large masses for modes of a single chirality leaving behind a low energy theory containing fermions of the opposite chirality.
-Perhaps the earliest example of such a proposal was made by Eichten and Preskill in the early days of lattice gauge theory \cite{Eichten:1985ft}.
-The idea was to introduce four fermion terms into the action which, it was hoped, were capable of gapping the unwanted mirror fermions.
-The early numerical work to test this idea made use of Wilson and staggered lattice fermions \cite{Bock:1993iv,Bock:1990cx,Hasenfratz:1991it,Hasenfratz:1988vc,Lee:1989xq} and appeared to invalidate the approach; to generate large mirror masses large four fermion or Yukawa couplings were needed and typically this resulted in the formation of symmetry breaking condensates coupling left and right handed states via Dirac mass terms \cite{Golterman:1992yha}.
+A second way to proceed is to start with a vector-like theory directly in four dimensions and attempt to give cut-off scale masses to states of one chirality using strong multifermion interactions.
+Perhaps the first example of such a mirror model was given by Eichten and Preskill \cite{Eichten:1985ft}.
+The early numerical work to test this idea made use of Wilson and staggered lattice fermions \cite{Bock:1993iv,Bock:1990cx,Hasenfratz:1991it,Hasenfratz:1988vc,Lee:1989xq} and appeared to invalidate the approach - to generate large mirror masses required large four fermion or Yukawa couplings and typically this resulted in the formation of symmetry breaking condensates coupling left and right handed states via Dirac mass terms \cite{Golterman:1992yha}.